Lenore Ulric

 Lenore Ulric (born Lenore Ulrich; July 21, 1892 – December 30, 1970) was a star of the Broadway theatre as well as Hollywood films of the silent-film and early sound era.

-Discovered in 1913 by theater director David Belasco, who would go on to manage her stage career, she was noted for portraying fiery, hot-blooded women of the typical vamp.
+Discovered in 1913 by theater director David Belasco, who would go on to manage her stage career, she was noted for portraying fiery, hot-blooded women of the vamp type.

 Early life, theater, and silent films

-Lenore Ulrich was born on July 21, 1892 to Franz Xavier Ulrich, who was a United States Army hospital steward, and Ida Ulrich (née Engenhart).
+Lenore Ulrich was born on July 21, 1892, to Franz Xavier Ulrich, who was a United States Army hospital steward, and Ida Ulrich (née Engenhart).
 Both of her parents were first generation German-Americans.
 Franz reportedly named his daughter Lenore due to his fondness for the Edgar Allan Poe poem, "The Raven".
 She later dropped the "h" from her surname.
 She had four sisters, Isabel, Francis, Alma, and Florence, and a brother, Roy Richard.
 She left school after completing 3rd grade.

 As a young girl, Lenore obtained a job with a stock company in Milwaukee, Wisconsin.
-She played with stock companies in Grand Rapids, Michigan and Chicago, Illinois.
+She played with stock companies in Grand Rapids, Michigan, and Chicago, Illinois.
 She worked briefly as a film actress for Essanay Studios and joined another stock company in Schenectady, New York.
 She found work in The First Man (1911), A Polished Burglar (1911), Kilmeny (1915), and The Better Woman (1915).

 She specialized in playing sultry, impassioned women.
 In 1915, she went to work for Pallas Pictures starring in several silent pictures, such as Frozen Justice and The Intrigue, that survive today at the Library of Congress.